 Simultaneous Update Mode is the power-up or default mode of operation for the DAC card.
-When a value is written to a DAC address the output does not change until an output update is commanded via a read from Base Address+8.
-(Alternatively, a read of Base Address+A will update the DAC registers and switch the board to Automatic Update Mode.)
+When a value is written to a DAC address the output does not change until an output update is commanded via a read from Base Address +8.
+(Alternatively, a read of Base Address +A will update the DAC registers and switch the board to Automatic Update Mode.)
 While in Simultaneous Update Mode, a single read will load all DAC registers with the value waiting in the pre-load registers, causing all outputs to be updated and changed simultaneously.

 Automatic Update Mode is the configuration that changes a DAC output immediately after the high-byte of the new value is written to the DAC address.
 If the card is in Simultaneous Update Mode a read of Base Address+2 will change the card back to Automatic Update Mode without updating the outputs.
-A read of Base Address+A will update all outputs simultaneously and then place the card in Automatic Update Mode.
+A read of Base Address +A will update all outputs simultaneously and then place the card in Automatic Update Mode.

 Restrict-Output-Voltage limits the output of all DAC channels and is active at power-up.
-This is done by reading Base Address+E. The previous outputs will be restored when a "Clear Restrict-Output-Voltage" command is issued by a read of Base Address+F.
+Since the preload register is not cleared upon power-up, but left at an undefined value, known values must be written to the preload registers before using a "Clear Restrict-Output-Voltage" command.
+Those written values will then be output to the connector when a "Clear Restrict-Output-Voltage" command is issued by a read of Base Address +F.

 External Trigger Update Mode allows a negative level at pin 25 of the I/O connector to cause the DACs to be updated.
-A read of Base Address+5 will enable this mode, a read of Base Address+6 will disable it.
+A read of Base Address +5 will enable this mode, a read of Base Address +6 will disable it.
 Note that this pin is shared with the External Interrupt signal.

-External Interrupt is a negative edge at pin 25 and is latched until cleared by a read of Base Address+4.
+External Interrupt is a negative edge at pin 25 and is latched until cleared by a read of Base Address +4.
 The interrupt is enabled by a read of Base Address+3 and powers up disabled.
 After being cleared the interrupt must be re-enabled.